Ulcerative Colitis [en Español]

 The choice of medicine usually depends on how bad the disease is, the part of the colon affected, and any complications you may have.

-- Treatment of mild to moderate disease often begins with aminosalicylates .
+- Treatment of mild to moderate disease often begins with aminosalicylates.
+These are a type of disease-modifying antirheumatic drug (DMARD) .
 They relieve inflammation in the intestines and help the disease go into remission.
 They may also keep the disease from becoming active again.

 - Steroid medicines may be added if symptoms continue.
 They relieve inflammation in the intestines.